apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 Result
 ^^^^^^

 This api will only inform for errors during the metric update.
-Errors will be tracked down in the :cpp:class:`RpcErrorCode` field.
+Errors will be tracked down in the :cpp:class:`RPCErrorCode` field.

 .. note::